 Passing kidney stones is known to be extremely painful, which is why they can easily put someone out of work, ruin his or her week, and make it hard to go about normal activities.
 Of course, you want to diminish your kidney stone symptoms quickly because they’re agonizing and uncomfortable to live with, but perhaps even more importantly is because untreated kidney stones can at times cascade into worsened kidney function all together.

 Kidney stones are one of the most common disorders of the urinary tract, and every year more than a million people visit their doctors in the U.S. alone in order to find help relieving their kidney stones.
-(1) It’s estimated that one in 10 people will deal with a painful kidney stone at one point in their lives.
-(2)
+It’s estimated that one in 10 people will deal with a painful kidney stone at one point in her or his life.

 The kidneys are bean-shaped, fist-sized, small organs that sit in the middle of your back below your rib cage.
 They’re important organs for draining waste, excess fluids and urine from the body.
 The kidneys connect to the urinary tract, including the two ureters, bladder and urethra.

 Amazingly, every single day they filter through the body’s blood supply to produce about one to two quarts of urine, which is eliminated through the tube called the urethra.